twse/random-stuff/README.md

 6. Login as `gurumukhi` (current owner) to push changes.
 7. View the Mozilla credits list to change the last updated date and add the entries.

-**GitHub web interface** - Only works when logged in as the current owner.
+**GitHub web interface** - Do this only when logged in as the current owner in the module info below.
 You won't receive any emails when your name is added - this will see the message in the log.
 1. In the `mozilla/community-data` repository, go to the `credits` directory, click the `names.csv` file and click the pencil at the top-right corner to edit it.
 2. Copy names from Mozilla-related websites such as translation projects.
 3. Enter any commit message or leave the default message as is.